top of page

 B: “This Adonis of loveliness - a corpulent man of fifty" - lands a man in jail for two years?!
 Sunburn me!

-M: He's a scrapper - and a good hater - certainly no "conqueror of hearts" - perchance, extending his disgust into the very top crusts of society is foolish whilst they are the poor man's butter - very foolish, too, to befriend that law-bothering carcass of envy Henry Brougham
+M: He's a scrapper - and a good hater - certainly no conqueror of hearts" - although, extending his disgust to the very top crusts of society is foolish whilst the poor man is in need of scraps - very foolish, too, to befriend that law-bothering carcass of envy Henry Brougham

 M: Yes, well my dear Byron - I must pack a basket of billiard balls, shuttlecocks and dynamite for Hunt

-B(pats M on the back): Admirable Tom - admirable - to leave the sylvan sequestration of Mayfield Cottage - and your beautiful Bess - for Hunt and the Surrey jail!
+B(pats M on the back): Admirable Tom - admirable indeed to abandon the sylvan sequestration of Mayfield Cottage - and your beautiful Bess - for Hunt and the Surrey jail!

 B and M shake hands and part - B sulks with intent around the sopha